 The Lancashire that Neal's Yard Dairy selects for us is classically “floofy.”
 That’s one of those terms you that’s tough to understand until you eat a piece.
 It kind of describes the taste and texture in the same word.
 It's remarkably appropriate.
 I find it hard to separate the flavor from the mouthfeel myself.
 It's crumbly and creamy, mellow and tangy all at the same time, with hints of lemon and yogurt.
 When the flavor is really big, Graham calls that particular cheese a "Floofy monstah" (fluffy monster), which means it's as soft as a pillow in your mouth, bursting with flavor.

 We love this cheese because of its sweet buttery, citrusy notes upfront and throughout.
-The wheels, made last fall, have the classically fluffy texture we celebrate.
+The wheels, made last summer, have the classically fluffy texture we celebrate.